How many species of shark have you heard of? 5 or 10 species or maybe more? Be prepared to be blown away by what comes next…

 • Recommended Level: Advanced with drift diving experience

-9. Pyramid Rock – False Bay, South Africa
+10. Pyramid Rock – False Bay, South Africa

-• Dive Type: Kelp Forest
+• Dive Type: Kelp forest

 • Recommended Level: Beginner

-• Featured Shark: Cow Shark
+• Featured Shark: Cow shark

 • When to Go: May to August

-10. Open Water – San Diego, California, USA
+11. Open Water – San Diego, California, USA

 Southern California is one of the best spots in the world to catch a glimpse of lightning-fast shortfin mako sharks.
 These sharks are open-ocean hunters and follow their prey to the San Diego coast from June to November.
-They are often spotted alongside sleek blue sharks, so divers can go diving without a cage with both of these beautiful pelagic predators simultaneously.
+They are often spotted alongside sleek blue sharks, so you can go diving without a cage with both of these beautiful pelagic predators simultaneously.

-• Dive Type: Kelp Forest
+• Dive Type: Open ocean

 • Recommended Level: Beginner